Dental Implants at Implant Dentistry Northwest

 Implant Overdentures

 There's one in particular called a bar overdenture, where a special bar is fabricated on the implants with special clips that a denture will attach to.
-This is for the upper arch.
 When we make a typical complete regular denture, we cover the palate to get a suction cup effect.
-Since we're using implants to hold this denture in place, we can leave that palate open, making it much more comfortable for patients and enhancing their sense of taste because there are taste buds in the palate too.
-These are the components of the bar clip overdenture.
+Since we're using implants to hold this type of denture in place, we can leave that palate open, making it much more comfortable for patients and enhancing their sense of taste because there are taste buds in the palate too.

 How is the bar attached to the implants?

-We have a patient's upper jaw where you can see the implants were placed.
 An impression is made, and then we fabricate the bar, which gets screwed into the jaw and the implant.
 Special small screws hold that bar in place.
 This patient has five implants in the upper jaw.
 We insert a few screws, and we use special torque drivers to ensure they're tightened to proper specifications.
 All screws are torqued down to secure the bar.
-This bar is now fixated to the dental implants, holding it in place.

 Can this be done on lower jaws too?

-That's for the upper jaw.
 We use implants on the lower jaw as well.
-Here's a patient with two implants and a bar.
-Inside, there's a special clip that snaps onto the bar, providing excellent retention to keep the denture from moving while the patient functions.
+There's a special clip that snaps onto the bar, providing excellent retention to keep the denture from moving while the patient functions.

 Attachment Retained Lower Overdentures